Template Inheritance and Reusability

 {/embed}

-If we pass an expression to {embed} and it is not clear whether it is a block or file name, add the keyword block or file:
+If we pass an expression to {embed} and it's not clear whether it's a block name or a file name, add the keyword block or file:

 {embed block $name} ... {/embed}